syncfusion-content/windowsforms-docs/WindowsForms/office2010form/Color-Schemes.md

 ---
 layout: post
-title: Color-Schemes | WindowsForms | Syncfusion
+title: Color-Schemes in Windows Form | Syncfusion
-description: color schemes
+description: This section explains about the color schemes, background color in Office2010Form and more details for windows forms.
 platform: WindowsForms
 control: Office2010 Form
 documentation: ug